jenkins-x/jx-docs/content/en/docs/install-setup/create-cluster/required-cloud-resources.md

 * Report bucket; Bucket for storing test and coverage reports.
 Refer to [Configuring Storage](/docs/resources/guides/managing-jx/common-tasks/storage#configuring-storage) for more information.
 * Repository bucket; Bucket used for storing artifacts when using [Bucketrepo](/docs/install-setup/boot/repository//#bucketrepo).
-Bucketrepo  is a small footprint microservice that is an alternative to both Nexus and Chartmusem.
+Bucketrepo  is a small footprint microservice that is an alternative to both Nexus and Chartmuseum.
 * Velero bucket; Bucket for [Velero](https://velero.io) backups.
 * Vault bucket; Bucket used by Vault for storing its data.
 Jenkins X uses Vault to store secrets.